 Genomes making waves for marine life.

-Why do EBP-affiliated scientists want to sequence all eukaryotic life in the global oceans?
+Why do EBP-affiliated scientists want to sequence all Eukaryotic life in the global oceans?
 As Mark Blaxter, Head of the Tree of Life Programme at the Wellcome Sanger Institute, put it:

 “From space, the planet is blue—70% of Earth’s surface area is water.
 And by depth, there is far more depth to the planet than there is height.
 The oceans are where all phyla can be found, and where most of life exists.”